What you'll find on this page

 - Dual microphones capture and filter sound.

-The Nucleus 7 Sound Processor also features ForwardFocus — an option designed to help adults and chidlren hear better in challenging and noisy environments.
+The Nucleus 7 and Kanso 2 Sound Processors also feature ForwardFocus**, an option designed to help adults and children hear better in challenging and noisy environments.4,5

 Life is busy.
-Some days it's tough for adults and children to remember how they're using their sound processor.
-But data logging technology automatically tracks usage and records the information.
+Some days it's tough for adults and children to remember how they're using your sound processor.
+But data logging technology automatically tracks usage and records the information which can then be accessed by your audiologist through programming software.

 They can make any adjustments accordingly, to be sure the adult or child is always hearing their best.